magicmemories/puppet-auth0/REFERENCE.md

 Data type: `Optional[Array[String]]`

 A set of URLs that are valid to call back from Auth0 when authenticating users.
+To remove all callbacks you must specify an empty array; leaving this undefined will leave existing callbacks untouched.

+##### `keep_extra_callbacks`

+Data type: `Boolean`

+If true, callbacks set in Auth0 but not in puppet will be left in place.

+Default value: true

 ##### `allowed_origins`